jupyterlab/jupyterlab/tutorial/patterns.md

 ## Data Structures

-Prefer to use Phosphor Vectors over JavaScript Arrays for internal use, and expose Vectors as ISequences for external use.
-This allows us to use the Phosphor algorithms which provide advanced functionality over what is offered by the builtin Arrays.
+Prefer to use Phosphor [Phosphor `Vector`](http://phosphorjs.github.io/phosphor/api/classes/_collections_vector_.vector.html) over JavaScript `Array` for internal use, and expose Vectors as ISequences for external use.
+This allows us to use the Phosphor algorithms which provide advanced functionality over what is offered by the native Arrays.